DC Power Flow

 within the dc

-field and the DCPowerFlow
+field and the DcPowerFlow

 from the beginning when implementing changes to the existing power system.
 Additionally, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the nodal matrix remains consistent between power system configurations.